-III.F.
-Data for Other Cities

-To show that our findings for London are representative of those for other large metropolitan areas following the improvements in transport technology during the nineteenth century, we have also collected historical data on population, employment, and commuting distances for Berlin, Paris, Boston, Chicago, New York, and Philadelphia, as discussed in further detail in Online Appendix Sections I5 and J11.
+Data for Other Cities: To show that our findings for London are representative of those for other large metropolitan areas following the improvements in transport technology during the 19th-century, we have also collected historical data on population, employment and commuting distances for Berlin, Paris, Boston, Chicago, New York, and Philadelphia, as discussed in further detail in Sections I5 and J11 of the online appendix.

 IV.
-REDUCED-FORM EVIDENCE
+Reduced-Form Evidence

 The key economic mechanism underlying our approach is that a reduction in commuting costs facilitates an increased separation of workplace and residence.
-In particular, the huband-spoke structure of the railway network disproportionately reduced commuting costs into central locations in Greater London.
+In particular, the hub and spoke structure of the railway network disproportionately reduced commuting costs into central locations within Greater London.
 If these central locations have high productivity relative to amenities compared to suburban locations, this improvement in transport technology leads them to specialize as a workplace, while the suburbs specialize as a residence.
-Before formalizing this idea in our class of urban models, this section provides reduced-form evidence of such a change in patterns of specialization following the invention of the steam railway.
+Before formalizing this idea in our class of urban models below, this section provides reduced-form evidence of such a change in patterns of specialization following the invention of the steam railway.